artinte/deep-learning/README.md

 * kdim – Total number of features for keys.
 Default: `None` (uses `kdim=embed_dim`).
 * vdim – Total number of features for values.
 Default: `None` (uses vdim=`embed_dim`).
 * batch_first – If `True`, then the input and output tensors are provided as (batch, seq, feature).
 Default: `False` (seq, batch, feature).

+FlashAttention is an algorithm that reorders the attention computation and leverages tiling and recomputation to significantly speed it up and reduce memory usage from quadratic to linear in sequence length.

+A KV Cache implementation for a transformer-based Large Language Model stores the key (K) and value (V) tensors from the attention layers for previous tokens during autoregressive text generation.

 5.5 [Transformer from Stratch](https://artinte.github.io/deep-learning/transformer_stratch.html)